 You can designate a leader who’s going to stop by each member’s house to drop or each member can stop by a specific location to pick up their groceries.

 In conclusion, the system might not work for everything and everyone.
-But if you are in the right club, saving can be big.
+But if you are in the right club, savings can be big.